 The projects in the EMAC SDK provide makefiles with targets for compiling, cleaning, and uploading a given application.
 These makefiles can be easily modified for a new application.
-To locate a makefile, navigate to one of the projects in the projects directory within the appropriate SDK.
+To locate a makefile, navigate to one of the example projects within the appropriate SDK.
+These are generally located in the projects directory.
 Simply double click on the file titled Makefile (note the capital M) to open it with the Eclipse editor.